 Your credit score is a snapshot of your financial picture at a particular point in time.
 The higher the score, the more likely lenders, landlords, employers and others see you as a good credit risk.

-Scores are generated by statistical models using elements from your credit report and sometimes from other sources, such as your credit application.
+Scores are generated by statistical credit scoring models using elements from your credit history and sometimes from other activity, such as a hard inquiry in response to your credit application.
 However, scores are not stored as part of your credit history.
-Rather, scores are generated at the time a lender requests your credit report and are included with the documentation.
+Rather, scores are generated at the time a lender requests your credit report from a credit reporting agency.

-- 35 percent is Payment History: Details regarding payments made on credit cards, retail charge cards, installment loans and mortgages play a part here.
+- Payment History: Details regarding payments made on credit cards, retail charge cards, installment loans and mortgages play a part here.

-- 30 percent is Amount Owed: About 30 percent of your score is impacted by the amounts outstanding to creditors.
-Owing on many accounts won’t necessarily hurt your score.
-If you’re at or near your limit on your credit cards and other “revolving credit” account, however, your score can start to drop.
+- Amount Owed: Owing on many accounts won’t necessarily hurt your score.
+However, if you’re at or near your credit limit on your credit cards or other “revolving credit” accounts, your score can start to drop.

-- 15 percent is Length of Credit History: In general, a credit report containing a list of accounts opened for a long time will help your credit score.
+- Credit History: In general, a credit report containing a list of accounts that have been open for a long time will help your credit score.

-- 10 percent is New Credit: Opening several new credit accounts in a short period of time can lower your credit score.
+- New Credit: Opening several new credit accounts in a short period of time can lower your credit score.
 Also, multiple credit report inquiries can represent a greater risk.
-To compensate for rate shopping when it’s time to look for a new car or house, the score counts multiple inquiries for the same type of loan in any 14-day period as just one inquiry.
+To compensate for rate shopping with multiple lenders for a new car or house, the multiple inquiries are generally counted as one inquiry for a given period of time.
+That period of time may vary depending on the credit scoring model, but it’s typically from 14 to 45 days.

-- 10 percent is Types of Credit in Use: Your mix of credit cards, retail accounts and mortgage loans is considered here.
+- Types of Credit in Use: Your mix of credit cards, retail accounts, installment loans, and mortgage loans is considered here.
 Having different types is generally better for your overall score.
+Lenders and creditors like to see that you’re able to manage multiple accounts of different types.

 What you can do to improve your credit score